• Skip to primary navigation

 What you’ll need

 • Ground beef– I used 85% lean.
 It has the ideal fat-to-meat ratio for a juicy and flavorful filling.
-Ground chicken, bison, turkey or even pork can be used in place of ground beef if desired but you may need to add more or less soy sauce or tamari if using a different kind of meat.
+You can use ground chicken, bison, turkey or even pork if you prefer but you may need to add more or less soy sauce or tamari if using a different kind of meat.

 overhead picture of ingredients